CicciaLab/iSTOP-paper/README.md

 **Warning:** No memory optimization has been done for off-target searching, so this analysis requires &gt;6 GB of RAM and several hours of processing time.
 This section can be skipped if desired.

 The following script will populate the `data/Off-target-counts` directory with estimates of the number of targets in the genome for each guide.
-The current settings restrict the search space by fixing positions 9 through 12 in the guide (i.e. no ambiguities are allowed in the guides "seed" sequence).
+The current settings restrict the search space by fixing positions 9 through 12 in the guide (i.e. no ambiguities are allowed in the guide's "seed" sequence).
 The PAM is also fixed allowing for ambiguity where specified (e.g. "NGG" allows ambiguity in the first position of the PAM).
-Up to two mismatches are tolerated in the positions 1 through 8 of the guide.
+Up to two mismatches are tolerated in positions 1 through 8 of the guide.
 The resulting tables include two columns:

 1.  **guide** - The guide sequence
 2.  **n\_fuzzy\_matches** - The number of fuzzy matches in the genome.
 Each guide is expected to have 1 match in the genome.
 More than 1 match indicates there might be other target sites in the genome (when allowing two mismatches in the leading 8 bases of the guide)